jasonluther/open-deck/Code/Python/README.md

 * Image upload

 These operations are not implemented for macOS yet:
-* Macro key recording
+* Macro key recording: pynput Listener is crashing
-* "Menu Change Opens Computer App"/"Macro Button Opens Computer App"
+* "Menu Change Opens Computer App"/"Macro Button Opens Computer App": need to find a way to activate the window, probably using osascript

-The operation of the code on Windows has not been done.
+Verification of the code on Windows has not been done.

 ### Additional information